glassesboyy/glassesboyy/README.md

 ###

-<p align="left">Welcome to my GitHub profile.
-I am an enthusiastic developer currently focused on learning Full Stack Development.
-My objective is to enhance my knowledge in both web and mobile development, encompassing all aspects from interface design to server management.
-I take pleasure in creating impactful and user-centric applications that address real-world challenges.<p/>
+<p align="left">Welcome to my GitHub!
+I’m a passionate developer from Indonesia, focused on Full Stack Development.
+I strive to master web and mobile development, from UI design to server management, and enjoy building user-centric apps that solve real-world problems.<p/>

-<h4 align="left">Don't forget to check my portfolio website <a href="https://www.example.com" target="_blank">HERE!!</a><h4/>
+<h4 align="left">Don't forget to check my portfolio website <a href="https://www.example.com" target="_blank">here!</a><h4/>

 <h4 align="left"> Below are the technologies I utilize in my projects:</h4>